Palestine, Texas: Modern era

-In 1914, the county's fifth courthouse was completed.
-It is still in use.
+In 1914, the county's fourth courthouse was completed; it is still in use.
 One of the many historical sites is Sacred Heart Catholic Church, which was designed by Nicholas J. Clayton.

 In 1928, oil was discovered at Boggy Creek, east of Palestine.
 The production of oil resources added to and diversified the town's economy.
 Palestine became a center for oil-well servicing and supplies in support of other producing fields found later elsewhere in Anderson County.

 Construction of the earth-filled Blackburn Crossing Dam on the Upper Neches River, creating Lake Palestine as a reliable source of water, was begun in 1960, and completed in 1962.
 A municipal water authority manages this resource.
 The dam was enlarged from 1969 to 1972 to 75 feet high, and 5,720 feet long.

-About 40% of the content from the 2003 Space Shuttle Columbia disaster was recovered. seven astronauts were killed in the accident.
+About 40% of the content from the 2003 Space Shuttle Columbia disaster was recovered, seven astronauts were killed in the accident.
 Debris from Columbia was found in and outside Palestine and other East Texas towns.
 Palestine's NASA Columbia Scientific Balloon Facility (renamed in honor of the shuttle crew), has flown 1,700 high-altitude balloons for universities and research agencies.

 On November 15, 2015, a mass shooting took place at a campsite several miles northwest of Palestine.
 Six people were killed by an intoxicated neighbor who was upset about losing his family's land.
 The shooter was charged with capital murder.
 He was convicted and sentenced to death by a Brazos County jury on November 15, 2017.